|

 That same season, the Nice born driver also contested three rounds of the Formula Renault 2.0 Europcup, scoring one pole and one fastest lap.

 The following season he moved up to the Formula Three Euroseries with ART Grand Prix, ultimately finishing third in the championship courtesy of two wins and seven podiums.
-That same season, the French youngster finished 9th in Macau but won the prestigious F3 Masters event at Zolder.
+That same year, the French youngster finished 9th in Macau but won the prestigious F3 Masters event at Zolder.

-He remained in the Formula Three Euroseries in 2009, this time securing the title win with nine wins and twelve podiums.
+He remained in the Formula Three Euroseries in 2009, this time securing the title with nine wins and twelve podiums.
 Finishing tenth in Macau he also scored a fourth in the F3 Masters event at Zandvoort.

 The youngster rounded of a perfect year with a test with Ferrari at Jerez, his performance good enough to secure him a place with the Ferrari Driver Academy.
 Indeed, earlier in the year, following Felipe Massa's accident at the Hungaroring, young Jules was mentioned as a possible replacement for the Brazilian, a role subsequently filled by Luca Badoer and then Giancarlo Fisichella.